 - Financial assessment

-The transplant team will determine if your child needs any additional tests.
+The transplant team will determine whether your child needs any additional tests.

-Please note that each child is considered on an individual basis and that other consultations may be requested in order for us to understand your child as completely as possible.
+Please note that we consider each child on an individual basis and that we may request other consultations in order for us to understand your child as completely as possible.

 If a living-donor liver transplant is being considered, the person who volunteered to donate will have a separate evaluation at University of Washington Medical Center.
 This happens after: